-Prayers of the Church Our prayers are with the family of Florell Shaffer.
-Her funeral service was this past Saturday.
-We celebrate with Hank Dodson on the anniversary of his heart transplant.
-Can you believe he has had his new heart for 17 years?
-How great to see Sandra Kershner out and about and in worship!
-We continue to pray for Diana Washburn, Jerry Boaz, Herb Greggerson (at Kingston), Don Stupp, Betty Daily, Hazel Shell, Bob Greenlee, Iris Englebrecht and our military men: Zach Mathis, Blake Parrett and Rob Greenlee.
+Prayers of the Church Our prayers are with Wanda Gebhart who is back at Sycamore Health Care facility with Hazel Shell.
+For a second week in a row, it was great to see Sandra Kershner out and about and in worship!
+We continue to pray for Diana Washburn, Jerry Boaz, Herb Greggerson, Don Stupp, Betty Daily, Bob Greenlee, Iris Englebrecht and our military men: Zach Mathis, Blake Parrett and Rob Greenlee.
 Our prayers are also with Taylor Macy in Senegal

-Looking for a miracle?
-You are?
-So are we.
-November 9th has been designated as “Miracle Sunday” here at St. Jacob.
+Another prayer?
+This prayer is for a miracle.
+We are praying for a miracle on November 9th.
+In fact, we are calling this “Miracle Sunday” at St. Jacob.
 We are hoping and praying for a miracle day to help our service to the Lord as we are substantially behind with our finances.
 We already have over $5000 pledged for that day and one woman brought in a big box full of change for that day.
 Perhaps you could join us in this effort to help that number grow to five times that size or maybe even ten times that size!!!

 Congregational Hayride was great and dry!
 How wonderful to have such a nice evening at the Warrick farm on South Union Road.
 It was fun to see the petting zoo, the peacocks and have a nice campfire and cookout along with a terrific hayride.